alfille/eMission/help/NewDatabase.md

 ![](/images/fauxton2.png)

 * There are two special databases for couchdb internal use with specialized formatting
+* See [couchdb documentation](https://docs.couchdb.org/en/stable/intro/security.html) on the `_user` database design and restrictions

-* All the Mission databases are also included. *Note that all the mission databases share the same user list*
+* All the Mission databases are also included.
+  * *Note that all the mission databases share the same user list*
+  * We assign roles that are database-specific to restrict access to relevant database

 ## New mission database